How to Hire Software Developers?

 • Provide detailed instructions for the developers on how to establish a productive atmosphere.

-If anything has transpired since you recruited your new developers, be sure to revise their job descriptions.
+If anything has transpired since you recruited your new developers, make sure to revise their job descriptions.
 In addition to keeping everyone on the same page, this will also make your recruits feel more comfortable in their roles.

 3. Challenges in Hiring Software Developers